 - In addition, we have some more practice materials for our students

 - If your result is too low (below 10 out of 26), you need way more fundamental prep.
 A comprehensive math or English language course should be a good start

-I hope you did well in your McKinsey PST prep.
+I hope you did well in your McKinsey Problem Solving Game prep.
 Next in line – the test from the Boston Consulting Group.

 BCG: potential test or GMAT-like test?